zhangmx1997/zhangmx1997.github.io/_pages/about.md

 ## <font color="#4974a5">Recruiment</font>

-I am looking for **self-motivated** Ph.D. and master students who **have strong programming skills**.
+I am looking for **mentally healthy**, **self-motivated**, and **smart** Ph.D. and master students who **have strong programming skills**.
 You may find more information about our application and admission process [here](https://mp.weixin.qq.com/s/iijmFFZaEUYQKaRiIMTrKw).

 💡 Please note that our group works on technically challenging problems.
 I would provide support and help whenever necessary.
-In the meanwhile, I expect the students to have **solid background in computer science**, and be **willing to learn**.
+In the meanwhile, I expect the students to have **solid background in computer science**, be **willing to learn**, and be **prepared to overcome challenges**.

 💡 Also, we have several application cycles for both Ph.D. and master students, and we welcome undergraduate students who wish to publish at top-tier conferences to join us.
 However, we only have a few openings each year.
-Therefore, if you are interested and well prepared, please consider contacting me via emails **as early as possible**.
+Therefore, if you are interested, please contact me via emails **as early as possible**.

 ## <font color="#4974a5">News</font>